Seb35/nginx-ssl-variables/COMPATIBILITY.md

 * Apache values: string
 * nginx variable: none
 * nginx values: none
-* nginx Lua: (here for the field "C", implemented also for "C", "ST", "L", "O", "OU", "CN", "emailAddress", not possible to dynamically define the variables)
+* nginx Lua: (here for the field "C", implemented also for "C", "ST", "L", "O", "OU", "CN", "title", "initials", "GN", "SN", "description", "UID", "emailAddress", not possible to dynamically define the variables)
 ```nginx
 set_by_lua $ssl_client_s_dn_c_compat '
         if ngx.var.https == "on" then